Winter Pepper Bed Prep: Soil, Irrigation, and High Tunnel Upgrades for a Hotter 2026 Season

 Research comparing irrigation methods shows that water distribution uniformity is a major factor in pepper productivity.

-For a deeper dive, see our blog Drip vs Sprinkler Irrigation for Peppers in the Appalachian Foothills: https://www.harmonypeppers.com/post/drip-vs-sprinkler-irrigation-for-peppers-in-the-appalachian-foothills
+For a deeper dive, see our blog Drip vs Sprinkler Irrigation for Peppers in the Appalachian Foothills: Drip vs Sprinkler Irrigation for Peppers in the Appalachian Foothills.

 The overhead sprinklers are fully plumbed, but we won’t connect them to the water supply until we’re safely past freezing temperatures — usually early March here in the Appalachian foothills.